 Australia’s pre-eminent event for everyone committed to better health and wellbeing in rural and remote communities.

-There will be more than 20 keynote speakers discussing their views on the health of people in rural and Australia.
-The following speakers have been confirmed and a detailed program will be available on this website in January 2017.
+There will be more than 20 keynote speakers discussing their views on the health of people in rural and remote Australia.
+The following speakers have been confirmed and a detailed program is now available.

 - Gracelyn Smallwood, Doctor of Philosophy, Central Queensland University